 Skip to main content

-Three features that turn Article 50 from a legal project into a platform default.
+Three capabilities that turn Article 50 from a legal project into a platform default — live now.

-There is no grace period after this date.
-Every AI system deployer must be fully compliant from day one.
+There isno grace period.
+Every AI system deployer must comply from the day it applies.

 What Article 50 requires